 How Can I Prevent Oak Mite Bites?

 Oak mites are tiny, microscopic insects that live and hatch in oak trees and feed on small midget fly larvae.
-The bite from an oak mite can create large, red welts on humans, and are sometimes misdiagnosed as chigger bites.
+The oak mite bite can create large, red welts on humans, and are sometimes misdiagnosed as chigger bites.
 The oak mites aren’t intentionally biting us, but as they drop from trees, or are carried to your yard by the wind, humans inadvertently become hosts.
+But regardless of intent, these bites can be very annoying to some people and they last quite a while even when treated.

 Here are some quick tips to help prevent bites from oak mites: